Sexually transmitted infections (STIs)

-Sexually transmitted infections (STIs) can cause serious health problems if untreated.
-Most people infected with STIs are unaware of their infection.
+If left untreated, sexually transmitted infections (STIs) can cause serious health problems.
+Many people infected with STIs are unaware they have an infection.

-We believe that letting our health advisors contact your partner(s) is the most convenient way for you; we do not usually need to contact you again.
+We believe that letting our health advisors contact your partner(s) is the most convenient option for you, and we do not usually need to contact you again.
 Remember, we will never disclose your identity to your partner(s) without your permission.

 Some patients may choose to inform their partners themselves.
 In these cases, our health advisors will contact patients after a few weeks to confirm that their partner(s) have been informed.